 - “Test drive” interests through a range of experiences to gain exposure to a career path, industry or field

-- Challenge limiting beliefs, identify and broadly consider possible options
+- Challenge your own misconceptions about what's possible, identify and broadly consider possible options

-- Acquire real-world insights and knowledge from alumni, employers and others relevant to career industries & fields
+- Acquire real-world insights and knowledge from alumni, employers and others relevant to career industries and fields

 3. Connect with resources, people, organizations & opportunities

 - Identify and cultivate intentional, meaningful and authentic relationships

 - Evaluate opportunities that are both aligned with and challenge your core ideology and assumptions